-This first in a series of four networking courses uses the Cisco Networking Academy Program approved textbook and related web-based materials.
+This is the first in a series of four networking courses using the Cisco Networking Academy Program approved textbook and related web-based materials.
 This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
 It uses the OSI and TCP layered models to examine the nature and roles of protocols and services at the application, network, data link, and physical layers.
 The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 Students build simple LAN topologies by applying basic principles of cabling; performing basic configurations of network devices, including routers and switches and implementing IP addressing schemes.
 Pre-Requisite: Students should have a good working knowledge of computers.
-5 units of credit. $411.12 Text extra.
+5 units of credit.
+Text extra.

 This third in a series of four networking courses uses the Cisco Networking Academy Program approved textbook and related web-based materials.
 In this course, students develop an in-depth understanding of how switches operate and are implemented in the LAN environment for small and large networks.
 Beginning with a foundational overview of Ethernet, this course provides detailed explanations of LAN switch operation, VLAN implementation, Rapid Spanning Tree Protocol (RSTP), VLAN Trunking Protocol (VTP), Inter-VLAN routing, and wireless network operations.
 Students analyze, configure, verify, and troubleshoot VLANs, RSTP, VTP, and wireless networks.
 Campus network design and Layer 3 switching concepts are introduced.
 Pre-Requisite: MIT 246.
-5 units of credit. $411.12 Text extra.
+5 units of credit.
+Text extra.